appelmar/gdalcubes_cpp/README.md

 # gdalcubes - Earth observation data cubes from GDAL image collections

 **AS OF 2023-04-04, THIS REPOSITORY IS NO LONGER MAINTAINED.
-INSTEAD, THE C++ SOURCES OF GDALCUBES HAVE BEEN INTEGRARED INTO THE [R PACKAGE REPOSITORY](https://github.com/appelmar/gdalcubes).**
+FROM NOW, THE C++ SOURCES OF GDALCUBES WILL BE FURTHER DEVELOPED AS PART OF THE [R PACKAGE REPOSITORY](https://github.com/appelmar/gdalcubes).**

 [![Build Status](https://travis-ci.org/appelmar/gdalcubes.svg?branch=master)](https://travis-ci.org/appelmar/gdalcubes)